Freaky/checkrestart/README.md

 **checkrestart** may report both false positives and false negatives, depending on program and kernel behaviour, and should be considered strictly "best-effort".

+In particular, retrieval of pathnames is implemented using the kernel's name cache &#8212; if an executable or library path is not in the name cache due to an eviction, or use of a file system which does not use the name cache, **checkrestart** will consider this the same as if a file is missing.

-It is not currently possible to report what files are missing due to limitations of the underlying interfaces.
+The use of the name cache also means it is not yet possible to report which files are considered missing.